WinVector/rquery/Examples/Arrow/Arrow.md

 An interesting point is: while the `rquery` operators are fairly
-generic: the operator pipelines that map a single table to a single table form a category over a nice set of objects.
+generic: the operator pipelines that map a single table to a single table form the arrows of a category over a nice set of objects.

 The objects of this category can be either of: